Skip to main content Skip to footer

 However, it is simply unrealistic to remove all commercially produced foods from UK diets.
 Furthermore, we believe that some UPF - wholegrain breakfast cereals, wholemeal bread and baked beans for example - have a positive role to play in widening access to a healthy, sustainable diet and, importantly, represent foods that support millions of families with accessible, affordable nutrition.

-We reject wholeheartedly oversimplified and unfounded criticisms of our approach.
+We wholeheartedly reject the oversimplified and unfounded criticisms of our approach.

 We assure stakeholders that we will continue to uphold our standards of integrity and independence and remain focussed on our vision to help widen access to healthy sustainable diets for everyone.